BornSwanky/NLP-Sentiment-Analysis-for-Finance-Sentiments-/README.md

 Upload your CSV file or paste text to analyze sentiment.

-## Documentation
+- ## Documentation

-Refer to the FinancialSentimentReport.pdf for detailed documentation on: Project objectives, Implementation steps, Code snippets, Results and findings
+Refer to the FinancialSentimentReport.pdf for detailed documentation on:

+- Project objectives
+- Implementation steps
+- Code snippets
+- Results and findings